 Who is a Qualified Person (QP)?

-A QP is a Professional Engineer, Professional Agrologist, Technician, Technologist or other person who assists with the preparation of a drainage application or report to WSA’s satisfaction.
+A QP is a Professional Engineer, Professional Agrologist, Applied Science Technologist, or Certified Technician who assists with the preparation of a drainage application or report to WSA’s satisfaction.

 When is a QP required?